 Guidance for submitting a proposal

-We are inviting session and poster proposals for consideration for the Tenth Learning at City Conference on 3rd July 2019.
+We are inviting session and poster proposals for consideration for the 11th Learning at City Conference on 1st and 2nd of July 2020.

 BEFORE you start…